Acid Bases and Salts Class 10 NCERT Solutions

 Option b – Magnesium hydroxide

-In the paper production process, which chemical is used for degumming raw material?
+In the paper production process, which chemical is used for degumming raw material? ( Acid Bases and Salts Class 10 mcq )

-(a) Sulphuric Acid
+(a) Sulphuric acid

 (b) Bleaching powder